-Criteria JORC Code explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+Criteria JORC Code explanation Commentary Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
-No exploration results are being reported for this deposit.
 Relationship between mineralisatio n widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 The drillholes are vertical and the mineralisation is generally sub-horizontal.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 See drillhole plan above.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Exploration data is not being reported.
-Only Measured, Indicated and Inferred Resources are the subject of this report.
+Only Inferred Resources are the subject of this report.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 There is no other relevant exploration data for this area.

-Criteria JORC Code explanation Commentary Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Detailed drilling of Inferred and Indicated resources will be undertaken to upgrade them to Measured Resource.
-The resource is limited in lateral extent to the north northwest because the mineralised geology units do not occur further in those directions.
-Mineralisation does extend southwest and will be the subject of further investigation as the project progresses.
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Diagrams clearly highlighting the areas of possible extensions, including the main geological Detailed drilling of Inferred resources will be undertaken to upgrade to indicated and measured resources.
+The resource is limited in lateral extent to the north because of wetland from River Sangage.
+There are villages along the western side of the deposit that would impact detail drilling to delineate the resource, while the eastern side is bounded by other